dracoooooo/Plume-Artifacts/README.md

     - Reproducing Fig 13 results requires at least 50GB memory.
     - The default timeout for each tool is 10 minutes.
 Modify the timeout by passing the `--timeout` parameter.
-    - Running a complete experiment may take several hours.
-You can modify the configuration in the `run_experiments` function of `reproduce_figs.py` to selectively run a few sets of experiments.
+    - Running a complete experiment may take several hours due to some comparison tools timing out at large test inputs.
+You can use `vim` (already installed in this image) to modify the configuration in the `run_experiments` function of `reproduce_figs.py` to selectively run a few sets of experiments.

 ### Reproducing the Experiments of Tables